 I’ve decided to honour them with this t-shirt design inspired by early extreme metal pioneers like Obituary, Sepultura and so forth — the grimdark of music.

 “Grimdark” of course is not an existing band, but you’ll feel very metal wearing it.
-Click onward to Redbubble and get your own!
+Click onward to Teespring and get your own!

 Film editing has become one of my favourite elements of production.
 To finesse my skills I've been taking on short-notice challenges including, recently, this entry to Vancouver's 48-hour Run N' Gun Film Competition.